dzieciou/tree-labeller/README.rst

 Task artifacts
 =================

-In the labelling task directory the following artifacts are generated.
+In the labelling task directory the following artifacts are generated:

 ==================== ============================================================================
 Filename             Description